 Former Senate president and chief presidential legal counsel Juan Ponce Enrile died at home on November 13 at the age of 101.

-His daughter confirmed his death, stating he had been in intensive care for pneumonia and passed surrounded by family.
+His daughter confirmed his death, stating he had been in intensive care for pneumonia and passed surrounded by family after having had the chance to speak with them and share final words.

 President Ferdinand Marcos Jr. mourned Enrile's passing, describing him as "one of the most enduring and respected public servants our country has ever known."

-Enrile served in government under seven Philippine presidents, from Ferdinand Marcos Sr. to his son, Ferdinand "Bongbong" Marcos Jr., except for Emilio Aguinaldo.
+Enrile served in government under seven Philippine presidents, except for Emilio Aguinaldo, and was often considered Ferdinand Marcos Sr.'s protege.

 Topics in this story